Firearms in National Parks

 Public Use Limits:

-- The maximum speed for bicycles, e-bikes, scooters and authorized vehicles on the Seawall Trail is 10 mph.
+- The maximum speed for bicycles, e-bikes, non-motorized scooters and authorized vehicles on the Seawall Trail is 10 mph.

 - To provide for public safety all persons and vehicles entering the park are subject to search for explosive or terrorist devices and illegal weapons.